PaulBouchier/six_can/aider_six_can_runner.md

     - Instantiate the 'CaptureCan' class as 'capture_can'
     - Instantiate the 'Nav2Pose' class as 'nav2pose'
     - Instantiate the 'YamlParserNode' class as 'yaml_parser_node'
-    - Instantiate the 'CanTracker' class as can_tracker
+    - Instantiate the 'CanChooser' class as 'can_chooser'
 ```

 2. Drive to search poses, look for cans, capture any found